Today's Best Tech Deals

 Picked by Techconnect's Editors

-Ring A19 Smart LED Bulb
+Ring Smart Lighting A19 LED Bulb

 Ring made a name for itself with its video doorbells and then expanded into security cameras, whole-home alarm systems, and even landscape lighting.
 Now, the company is taking its first tentative steps in traditional smart lighting.